Important - Students planning to attend for Summer 2022 (May-July) should complete

 to do next.

 Federal Work Study

-which can be found in WebAdvisor on the Financial Aid homepage under Resources.
-Students
+, which can also be found in WebAdvisor on the Financial Aid homepage under Resources

 or at the link below.
 Students do not need to be registered for summer classes in

 order to take advantage of a work-study position, but must have a complete and verified